Delph1/LNU_project/README.md

 I decided between a couple of different sensors, but decided to go with the light sensor for the MVP (minimum viable product) and when I got that working I added on the temperature and humidity sensor.
 I live nextdoor to a swamp so humidity can be rather excruciating during the summer and there is basically no trees offering shadow to our house.
 Plenty in the swamp though.

 It should be noted though, that the light sensor that came with a 10k resistor on-board did not work with the sample code.
-It was confirmed by a teacher's assistant so I had to use the more barebone solution with two two parallell resistors ([the second alternative](https://github.com/iot-lnu/pico-w/tree/main/sensor-examples/P23_LDR_Photo_Resistor)).
+It was confirmed by a teacher's assistant so I had to use the more barebone solution with two two parallell 5k resistors instead ([the second alternative](https://github.com/iot-lnu/pico-w/tree/main/sensor-examples/P23_LDR_Photo_Resistor)).

 I also went with the [analog joystick](https://github.com/iot-lnu/pico-w/tree/main/sensor-examples/P16_Joystick) to allow for manual inputs.
 I decided that controling the curtains made sense since I can do that in most rooms and currently they are set to a schedule, but sometimes schedules change on the fly as the sun decide to go full supernova and heat up the Earth like a South Carolina BBQ.